The following information will serve as the race briefing for all distances. Check update tab for any new info.

 I found this nice USATF map of the trail and it gives a nice elevation profile and everything.
 I thought you might find it useful. http://www.usatf.org/routes/view.asp?rID=7628

 King County Parks is only allowing small tents during daylight hours on the grass behind the park bathrooms.
 They must be taken down at night.
 Please don't ask me what the reasoning behind this is.
 Your crew and pacers can take them down for you while you are running.
-I am hoping only 200 and 150 milers will take this opportunity.
-I expect 100 milers can push through without resting.
-The tents should be small, like 2 person tents.
-I don’t want a tent city situation.
-Absolutely no camping Wednesday night before the race at the park trailhead.
-If you, your crew, family, or friends do so, you will be disqualified.
+If you want to put up a canopy or shelter, that is fine.
+Lots of runners do this and some even put walls up to have some privacy and to put a cot or sleeping bag in there.
+There's lots of room, so stake out your spot.
+Absolutely no camping Wednesday night before the race.
 The church across the street is allowing tents on a grassy area at the far left end of the parking lot.
 It will probably fit 5-6 tents.
-The rest will need to set up a tent on the gravel parking lot in an area that I will designate.
-Not ideal.
-But better than nothing.
-Again, all tents have to be removed by 7:30am on Sunday along with the cars.
+Again, all tents have to be removed by 8:30 am on Sunday along with the cars.
 Pop up campers may be parked at the trailhead parking lot or at the church.
 No trailers or large RVs please.
-I will also have a couple cots at the main aid station at the start/finish in our race canopies if you need to lay down for a bit but do not have a tent.
-Last year, a few runners put up enclosed canopies and rested in there.
-I thought it was a good idea and you might consider this.
-There's lots of room for a bunch of people to do this.
+I will also have a couple cots at the main aid station at the start/finish in the U-Haul Van if you need to lay down for a bit but do not have a tent.

 Absolutely no running on the road.
 The race is on the trail all around the watershed.
 Please stay on this for your own safety.
 I expect park officials will be around during this holiday weekend and if we screw up, it could jeopardize future races on this trail.
 You only cross pavement once where there is a break in the fence when you run across the watershed entrance, but it is not on the road.
 Run straight across and hook up with the trail again.